Updated by Valentina Rampazzo on December 5, 2024

 I’m fed up with the bad weather.

-If you have a more advanced level of French, you may already know that un bouquin is an informal word that is synonymous with un livre (a book).
+If you have an upper intermediate level of French, you may already know that un bouquin is an informal word that is synonymous with un livre (a book).
 From there, you might assume that bouquiner is a casual way to say lire (to read).
 And you’ll be nearly right, except that bouquiner brings the idea of being curled up with a good book or a nice French comic strip.

 I spent the evening curled up in a book.

-If you’re about to take a French exam, then your friends will probably wish you bon courage, as an alternative to bonne chance (good luck).
-The phrase, which translates directly to “good courage” but means something like “hang in there”.
+If you’re about to take a French DELF exam, your friends will probably wish you bon courage, as an alternative to bonne chance (good luck).
+The phrase translates directly to “good courage” but means something like “hang in there”.
 French speakers will use it to encourage others who are about to face difficult tasks.
 You may also hear it used in a more ironic tone, in relation to near-impossible enterprises:

 If you dream of having the perfect Valentine’s Day in France, then you want to stay away from anything resembling this expression.
 Translated literally, un tue-l’amour is a “love-killer”: A good image to describe any physical feature, personality trait or behavior that turns you off romantically from a significant other or a new date: